Mei Ho House: Preservation

 The building has been preserved as a record of Hong Kong's public housing development.
 It was listed as a Grade I historic building in 2005 and as a Grade II historic building in 2010.

 In 2008, it was part of the seven buildings of Batch I of the Hong Kong Government's Revitalising Historic Buildings Through Partnership Scheme.
 On 17 February 2009, the government declared that the building would be used by the Hong Kong Youth Hostels Association as "City Hostel".
 The capital cost of the project was estimated at HK$192.3 million.
 Estimated completion time was 2012.
 The hostel would also have an exhibition area with guided tour detailing the living environment of public housing units in the past.

 The renovation project received an Honourable Mention in the UNESCO Asia-Pacific Awards for Cultural Heritage Conservation in 2015.

 Youth Hostel

-Mei Ho House Youth Hostel was open for business from Thursday, 24 October 2013.
-A dormitory room with four bunk beds costs from HK$260 per person.
+Mei Ho House Youth Hostel was open for business from 24 October 2013.
 A double room costs from HK$680 per night while a family room costs from HK$1,320.
 At the opening, Chief Secretary for Administration Carrie Lam described it as a "pioneering renovation project" for a public housing estate and "very meaningful."